Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 - Biosecurity protocols such as equipment disinfection, visitor restriction and the use of footbaths, are followed

-- Collection & classification of deceased fish is frequent and acceptable
+- Collection and classification of deceased fish is frequent and acceptable

-- Feed, nutrition & medication records are complete and uptodate
+- Feed, nutrition and medication records are complete and up-to-date

 Results are reviewed by DFO veterinarians and reported on DFO’s website

-This figure summarizes the 35 deficiencies observed during Fish Health Management Plan inspections by DFO in 2018.
-A total of 120 Health Management Plan (HMP) inspections were completed.
+This figure summarizes the 33 deficiencies observed during Fish Health Management Plan inspections by DFO in 2019.
+A total of 119 Health Management Plan (HMP) inspections were completed.
 These deficiencies may not be determined to be “non-compliant”, they just need some corrective actions or improvement.

 Long text version

-- Disease contingency or Mass mortality information or records needs improvement (3)
+- Disease contingency or mass mortality information or records needs improvement (1)

-- Husbandry or record keeping as per Conditions of Licence Appendix VIII-A or VIII-B needs improvement (4)
+- Husbandry or related record keeping needs improvement (2)

-- Lice protocol or lice records as per Conditions of Licence Appendix VII or VII-A needs improvement (17)
+- Lice protocol or lice records needs improvement (9)